phpDocumentor/phpDocumentor/docs/PSR.md

 #### @link

-In the de-facto standard introduced by phpDocumentor @link supported the use of internal locators for "Structural Element".
+In the de-facto standard, introduced by phpDocumentor, @link supported the use of internal locators for "Structural Element".
 This use is actually superceded by the @see tag and thus removed.

-It is NOT RECOMMENDED to use the @link tag as indicated above.
+It is NOT RECOMMENDED to use the @link tag for referencing "Structural Elements".

 #### @method